elkrojo/conjure/README.md

     git remote rm origin

+before you can run the project locally, you will first need to install the packages for the environment to access.

+1. `pip3 install flask`
+2. `pip3 install flask-pymongo`
+3. `pip3 install dnspython`

 This app has been developed using private keys to access the database.
 To run this project locally, create your own mongo database and link to it using your own URI connection.